sashkoristov/master-theses/README.md

 With our recent paper SimLess, the first step was moved by modeling the round trip time of a function to each FaaS provider (from university of Innsbruck).

-Work in progress models:
+Work in progress models (can be extended to define a master thesis):
-- deployment time of functions
+- deployment time of functions, cloud provider, network proximity to cloud regions
 - storage access time
 - Backend-as-a-Service (BaaS) (Object recognition, Speecht2Text, Text2Speech)

-New models that are to be researched
+New models that are to be researched (can be defined as a master thesis)
-- cold/warm start
+- cold/warm start, caching vs. cold start vs. scalability
+- deployment package size of the function, build time, layers, by reference / zipped, etc
-- Backend-as-a-Service (e.g., NLP, Prediction, ...)
+- Backend-as-a-Service (e.g., NLP, Prediction, ...) - runtime, cost, concurrency, throughput, accuracy, etc.
-- performance variability
+- Predict FaaS performance variability and schedule the functions in federated FaaS

 ## Interoperability, portability, and federation